axadam/Numerical/README.md

   * `romberg` - (default) Romberg's Method: this method layers Richardson extrapolation on top of the Trapezoidal Rule to achieve more accuracy for the same number of function evaluations in many cases.

+### Types

+A few types with use cases in numerical computing.

+* `Probability` - A value representing a probability between zero and one.
+The underlying value may be stored as either the probability itself or as its complement.
+This allows us to store numbers either very close to zero or very close to one without loss of precision.

+* `CountedFunction` - An object to wrap a function and count how many times it is called.
+Can be useful if you are evaluating an expensive function and have a computation budget.
+In Swift 5.2 or later the object is callable.

+* `IterativeValue` - A protocol for types that need to store a value and how many iterations or evaluations went into computing it.

 ### Tools